2023 Worship Arts Academy Internship

 Director of Modern Worship

 Erick is a 44 year old husband/dad who has been blessed beyond belief.
-His wife is Gena Alexander (violinist/teacher) and they have been married for 22 years.
-Erick has a daughter and a son who are very musical (violinists)!
-When they were younger, Erick had the privilege of baptizing them both when they decided to give their lives to Christ (probably the happiest moments of his life).
 Erick enjoys making music for the Lord, for movies, for TV and for Radio.

-Erick’s passion for music didn’t stop after college.
-Since then, he has had the pleasure of producing records for artists/agencies such as Jami Smith, Spaghetti Eddie, Parker & Alexander, Boiling Point Media, Visual Image, Jordan & Assoc., Insight Creative Group, Liquid Media and more.
-You’ve likely heard him singing on radio commercials and didn’t even know it…he’s sang/produced hundreds of radio/tv commercials since the early 2000s.
+He has had the pleasure of producing records for artists/agencies such as Jami Smith, Spaghetti Eddie, Parker & Alexander, Boiling Point Media, Visual Image, Jordan & Assoc., Insight Creative Group, Liquid Media and more.
+He has sang/produced hundreds of radio/tv commercials since the early 2000s.
 Erick also scored The Vast of Night (one of the top 10 movies of 2020 on Amazon Prime).

 Tracey Gregg-Boothby